Transportation officials came up short for a controversial welcome center near Ashland and tapped the city of Medford for a $1.5 million loan.

 While the arrangement sounds like gas tax revenues still are helping finance the entire welcome center, Anderson said the loan idea was cleared with the Oregon Department of Justice.

 ODOT officials anticipate land-use issues surrounding the project could be cleared up by summer, with some initial construction starting on the welcome center and rest stop by the end of the year.

 Ashland offered to let ODOT access city water on the condition it cannot be used for irrigation or for any purposes other than for drinking or for restrooms.
 ODOT estimates the water usage would be equivalent to 3.7 homes, or 1,400 gallons a day.
 As a result, ODOT plans to tap into the Talent Irrigation District for landscaping.

 A rest area south of Ashland has been in the pipeline since the Oregon Department of Transportation closed a welcome center near the Siskiyou Summit over traffic safety concerns in 1996.

 Trucks will not be allowed to use the center.
-Truckers have access to restrooms at the Port of Entry to the north on the freeway.
+Truckers have access to restrooms at the Port of Entry.

 — Damian Mann

 Read more in Wednesday's paper.